 Abdominal pain, particularly on the left side of the body, is the most common symptom of diverticulitis.
 People of Asian descent who suffer from diverticulitis normally experience abdominal pain on the right.

 Diverticulitis surgery is just one of many procedures performed at Tampa General Hospital’s Endoscopy Center.
-Our team of highly experienced gastroenterologists utilizes cutting-edge technologies to both diagnose and treat a wide array conditions that affect the human digestive system.
-TGH has been named one of America’s Best Hospitals in Gastroenterology & GI Surgery by U.S. News & World Report for 2017-18.
+Our team of highly experienced gastroenterologists utilizes cutting-edge technologies to both diagnose and treat a wide array of conditions that affect the human digestive system.
+TGH has been named one of America’s Best Hospitals in Gastroenterology & GI Surgery (earning the #24 rank on the list) as well as Best Florida Hospital for Gastroenterology & GI Surgery by U.S. News & World Report for 2020-2021.

 Use Physician Finder or call 1-800-833-3627 to find a TGH colon and rectal surgeon who performs diverticulitis surgery.